sumitkumar14/FullSatckApp/README.md

 ## Project setup
 ```
-Move to backend Folder in terminal then run npm install to install dependencies once and then run command node server.js to start the backend
+Move to backend Folder in terminal then run npm i to install dependencies once and then run command node index.js to start the backend
 ```

 ### Compiles and hot-reloads for front end development